chrispro-21/loafware/README.md

 - "name" is the name given to the sensor, this must be unique.
 - "address" is the I2C address of the sensor. "unit" is the unit of the measurement (can be an empty string but is required).
-- "form" is how the recieved string is processed and must correlate to a section in <i>sensors/sensor_format.py </i>(see next section).
+- "form" is how the recieved string is processed and must correlate to a section in *sensors/sensor_format.py *(see next section).
 - "req_msg" is the message to send over I2C, can be a number or a list of numbers correlating to the I2C buffer.
 If no message is to be sent before the read, this can be left as an empty array: `[]`.
 - "delay" is the delay between the write and read required by some sensors.
 - "read_length" is the number of bytes to read from the device.